codemagic-ci-cd/codemagic-docs/content/yaml-basic-configuration/yaml-getting-started.md

 #### Environment variable groups

-The snippet below shows how to import [environment variable groups](../building/environment-variable-groups/) defined in the team settings and application settings and also how to define them in the cofiguration file.
+The snippet below shows how to import [environment variable groups](../building/environment-variable-groups/) defined in the team settings and application settings and also how to define them in the configuration file.
 Environment variables typically include credentials and API keys required for [code signing](../code-signing-yaml/signing).
 Click **Secure** to encrypt the values.
 Note that binary files have to be [`base64 encoded`](../yaml/configuring-environment-variables/#storing-sensitive-valuesfiles) locally before they can be saved to environment variables and decoded during the build.

 {{< highlight yaml "style=paraiso-dark">}}
 environment: